apaciuk/rails-6-task-app-vue/README.md

-# Rails JWT API Base
+# Rails JWT API Base for Vue/Nuxt with Buefy

 This repository contains application example build into the [API on Rails 6](https://github.com/madeindjs/api_on_rails) book.